Sunday, April 21, 2024

 Late Hike

-cars flee quickly by, the pursuits of shiny colors.
+cars flee quickly by, in pursuit of shiny colors.

 gawks from the granite taffy-machine of time.